malware-defense/adversarial_detection_papers/baseline/baseline.md

   - A Simple Unified Framework for Detecting Out-Of-Distribution Samples and Adversarial Attacks.
   - Feature Squeezing: Detecting Adversarial Examples in Deep Neural Networks.
 (FS)

+- Class-disentanglement and applications in adversarial detection and defense (adversarial training based methods and preprocessing based methods)

+- Detecting adversarial attacks via subset scanning of autoencoder activations and reconstruction error
+  - Defense-gan: Protecting classifiers against adversarial attacks using generative models.
+  - baseline

+- Libre: A practical bayesian approach to adversarial detection
+  - the fine-tuning start point MAP;
+  - two standard adversarial detection approaches KD [14] and LID [39], which both work on the extracted features by MAP;
+  - three popular BNN baselines MC dropout [17], MFVI [2], and LMFVI.